DarkPoulet/eggnoggplusplus/README.md

 # eggnoggplusplus #

-This little script replaces the maps you want by the maps of your design for the game eggnogg+: "https://madgarden.itch.io/eggnogg".
+This little script replaces the maps by the maps of your design for the game eggnogg+: "https://madgarden.itch.io/eggnogg".
 This script directly modify the binary code, it is not of great beauty.

 Works on Linux and Windows.
 Requires python3.